that1solodev/Xyno18/README.md

-# XYNO
+# that1solodev

-- 👋 Hi, I’m XYNO
+- 👋 Hi, I’m that1solodev
 - 👀 I like to code stuff.
 Python is my favourite coding language
 - 🌱 I alos like to study and tryout new technologies and implementing them in my projects
 - 💞 I am open for work as a freelancer python developer.
 Contact me at <working on it>